vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 ### 1.2.1 Required Software

 - Arduino IDE, version 1.6.8. from www.arduino.cc (Earlier versions will not work with the AzureIoT library)
-- Sensor interface [library](https://github.com/adafruit/Adafruit_BME280_Library/archive/master.zip) from Adafruit

 ### 1.2.2 Required Hardware

 - Adafruit Huzzah ESP8266 kit
+  - Huzzah ESP8266 board
+  - DHT22 Sensor
+  - breadboard
+  - M/M jumper wires
+  - 10k Ohm Resistor (brown, black, orange)
 - A microB USB cable
 - A desktop or laptop computer which can run **Arduino IDE 1.6.8**

 ## 1.3 Create a New Azure IoT Suite Remote Monitoring solution and Add Device

 - Log in to [Azure IoT Suite](https://www.azureiotsuite.com/)  with your Microsoft account and click **Create a New Preconfigured Solution**

 ***
 **Note:** For first time users, click here to get your [Azure free trial](https://azure.microsoft.com/en-us/pricing/free-trial/) which gives you 200USD of credit to get started.